whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Audio-Playback-Recorder.md

 en: true
 ---

-#### Audio Playback Recorder 3.2.2 suffers from a Structured Exception Handling Overwrite when a long string is parsed through the parameter “License Name” within the registration in the bootup.
+#### Audio Playback Recorder 3.2.2 suffers from a Structured Exception Handling Overwrite when a long string is parsed through the parameter “Name” within the "Register" section.

 ##### Initial PoC: